nathanap2/pytoma/README.md

-# Pytoma — Condense a codebase into a single, LLM-friendly text pack
+# Pytoma — Repo text rendering

-Pytoma turns your python repo into one concise text file.
+Pytoma condenses your python repo into one concise, LLM-friendly, text file.
 You choose **what to show** (full code, signature + docstring, partial bodies ...) **per function, class, file, or folder**.

-You can configure what will be showed via a small YAML config or CLI options, and the output is a single text file divided in fenced code blocks, ideal for prompting an LLM or sharing a focused snapshot with collaborators.
+You can configure what will be shown via a small YAML config or CLI options, and the output is a single text file divided in fenced code blocks, ideal for prompting an LLM or sharing a focused snapshot with collaborators.
 You can also use it to hide sensitive code snippets to protect your innovative ideas.

-Note from the author : I originally vibe-coded a basic tool for myself because chatGPT wouldn't accept more than 10 files and the file-to-prompts lib didn't allow me to hide certain sections ... but it turned out to be very handy and useful, so I refined it and it became this project.
+Note from the author : I originally vibe-coded a basic tool for myself because ChatGPT wouldn't accept more than 10 files and the files-to-prompts lib didn't allow me to hide certain sections ... but it turned out to be very handy and useful, so I refined it and it became this project.

 ---